-In the event that the Fair Market Value of the Shares on a new Purchase Date is less than the Fair Market Value of the Shares on the previous Offering Date, the Participating Employee will be automatically withdrawn from the Offering Period and re-enrolled in the new Offering Period.
-The Participating Employee acknowledges that in the event of such re-enrollment, the Fair Market Value of the Shares on the new Offering Date may be higher than that on the previous Offering Date (as the result of an increase in the Fair Market Value of the Shares between the Purchase Date and the Offering Date the next trading day).
+If the Fair Market Value of the Shares on a Purchase Date (other than the final Purchase Date for the Offering Period) is less than the Fair Market Value of the Shares on the Offering Date, the Participating Employee will be automatically withdrawn from such Offering Period and re-enrolled in a new Offering Period, which will commence on the first business day subsequent to such Purchase Date.
+The Participating Employee acknowledges that in the event of such re-enrollment, the Fair Market Value of the Shares on the new Offering Date may be higher than that on the previous Offering Date (assuming there is an increase in the Fair Market Value of the Shares between the Purchase Date and the new Offering Date commencing the next trading day).
 The Participating Employee may withdraw from the ESPP as described below.